20lives/dmote/doc/options-nested.md

 ##### Parameter `base`

 An angle in radians.
 This is the “tenting” angle.
-Applied to the finger cluster, it controls the overall left-to-right tilt of each half of the keyboard.
+Applied to your main cluster, it controls the overall left-to-right tilt of each half of the keyboard.

 ##### Parameter `intrinsic`